-Indicator Data: The graduate exit survey has averaged more than 1,000 responses over the last three years.
-The percentage of students who are satisfied or very satisfied continues a slow trend upward (Figure A).
-The library (86%) and enrollment services (84%) have the highest level of satisfaction (Figure B).
+Indicator Data: The graduate exit survey has averaged more than 1,300 responses over the last three years.
+The percentage of students who are satisfied or very satisfied has decline slightly in 2021 after a four year upward trend.
+Several services have a lower satisfaction rating when compared to the prior year.
+Enrollment services (84%) and current student advising (79%) have the highest level of satisfaction (Figure B).